mountain/wxbtool/docs/user/evaluation/overview.md

 For GAN models, CRPS evaluates probabilistic forecasts by comparing the predicted probability distribution to the observations.

 Lower CRPS values indicate better ensemble performance.

+## Plots and Artifacts (-p/--plot)

+When running training and testing with PyTorch Lightning:
+- Setting -p/--plot to true on wxb train enables image artifact generation (inputs, forecast vs target, anomaly figures for ACC).
+- Artifacts are saved by a universal logging callback under logger.log_dir/plots (fallback to ./plots if the logger has no log_dir).
+- In distributed runs (torchrun), only global rank 0 writes images to avoid clobbering.

+JSON artifacts written during evaluation:
+- Validation: val_rmse.json and val_acc.json
+- Test: test_rmse.json and test_acc.json
+These files live under logger.log_dir and contain per-variable, per-day values keyed by epoch as specified by the training loop.

+Note: Backtesting (wxb backtest) also produces output/{YYYY-MM-DD}/var_day_rmse.json when writing NetCDF outputs.
+See the Backtesting section below.

 ## Spatial Analysis